 Rents from apartments in the Algarve lower, ranging from around €4 to €6 per sq. m. per month, so you can expect monthly rental income of about €620 from a 120 sq. m. apartment.
 Villas in the Algarve rent for around €6 to per sq. m. per month, so you can expect monthly rental income of about €2,356 from a 300 sq. m. villa.

 In terms of price to rent ratios, Global Property Guide research suggests that Lisbon is exceptionally good value.

 Interest rates are astonishingly low

-The mortgage market is extremely sensitive to interest rate changes, since more than 93% of new mortgage loans have variable interest rates or initial rate fixation of less than one year, according to the European Mortgage Federation (EMF).
+The Portuguese mortgage market is extremely sensitive to interest rate changes, since about 65% of new mortgage loans issued last year have variable interest rates or initial rate fixation of less than one year, according to the European Mortgage Federation (EMF).

 Shrinking mortgage market

 Despite very low interest rates, outstanding housing loans declined by 0.1% in November 2019 from a year earlier, to €94.41 billion (US$105.37 billion) or 44.8% of GDP.